Five Questions to Help You Decide If You Need A Dashboard

 - Do you have any non-financial targets for the year? (for example, Average Customer Rating, Employee Development Hours, Ticket Resolution Times)

-- Do you give feedback to your team members on how what they are doing well and where they could do better?
+- Do you give feedback to your team members in their performance reviews on what they are doing well and where they could do better?

 - Do you have weekly or monthly meetings where you review business performance relative to your quarterly or annual targets?

-- Your role changes from supervising your team to leading them and clearing roadblocks for them
+- Your role changes from supervising your team to leading them and clearing roadblocks to enable high performance

-Once you get into a rhythm of looking at your key numbers, you will start to see changes in behavior.
+Once you get into a rhythm of looking at your key numbers daily, weekly, monthly, quarterly and annually as appropriate you will start to see changes in behavior.
 Team spirit will increase, and you will find you can delegate a lot more.
-If this important to you, consider subscribing to a KPI Dashboard.